Sultaneous/gamzia/README.md

 #### Examples

-Example of creating a stack, pushing 4 elements onto it, and then popping them off.
+Example of creating a binary tree, isnerting 4 nodes (keys with data) into it, finding and updating them.
 ``` python
 from gamzia.datastructures import BinaryTree, TreeNode, TRAVERSALS